michaldanielewicz/InstagramBot/README.md

 * ChromeDriver - version 87.0.4280.88

 ## Prerequisites
 For running my script you have to download ChromeDriver from [developers site](https://chromedriver.chromium.org/).
+It is important to have the same version as your Chrome browser.
+After downloading just pust chromedriver.exe in a directory with a main.py.

 ## Config
 Before first use it is necessary to edit **config.py**.